fontra/fontra-blog/content/blog/linux-support/linux-support.md

 ![Ubuntu software fontrapak](./ubuntu-software-fontrapak.png)

-For other supported linux distributions you have to basically enable snapd  in your distribution and then run the command
+For other supported Linux distributions you have to basically enable snapd  in your distribution and then run the command

 `sudo snap install fontrapak`

-For instructions for enabling snapd in you linux distribution go to [Fontra Pak snapcraft page](https://snapcraft.io/fontrapak) and click on your distribution on the bottom of the page.
+For instructions for enabling snapd in you Linux distribution go to [Fontra Pak snapcraft page](https://snapcraft.io/fontrapak) and click on your distribution on the bottom of the page.

 ![snap in other distros](./snap-other-distro.png)